 Every semester, students are encouraged to participate in "Night Walks".
-The Director of Safety and Security, Director of Residence Life, and other invited university staff host a campus walkthrough with students to observe and discuss common safety and security issues affecting the students of the Fort Wayne Campus.
-Invitations are submitted to the community via email and social media whenever a Nightwalk is scheduled.
+The Director of Safety and Security, Director of Residence Life, and other invited university staff host a campus walk around with community members to observe and discuss common safety and security issues affecting the students of the Fort Wayne Campus.